 Wager, bet, gamble, put money on, stake, or speculate; there are many ways that we can refer to wagering but wagering requirements are something you will come across at most bingo sites.

-The wagering requirement is basically the rule imposed by a bingo site that states how many times you must play through a bonus before you are able to withdraw winnings.
-It is often known as the play through.
+The wagering requirement is basically the rule imposed by a bingo site that states how many times you must wager before you are able to withdraw winnings won off a bonus.
+It is often known as the play through requirement.

 What we want to know is what are wagering requirements imposed by bingo sites and how do they affect us as bingo players.

 What is a wagering requirement?